 At a Glance

-For prototype tests, we suggest that you start testing as soon as you have a rough mockup of an idea and then continue to test as you revise your prototype.
-We find that getting user feedback early and often can help ensure that a site or app launch is successful.
+Prototype testing is a great way to test a design or concept that is not finished.
+A fleshed-out, completely linked prototype is not necessary for testing.
+We suggest starting the testing as soon as you have a rough mock-up of an idea.
+Then continue to test as you revise your prototype.
+We find that getting user feedback early and often helps ensure a successful site or app launch.

 Prototype Testing with UserTesting